Student Finance Guide

 Student Budgeting Guide 2026

-Managing money in college is one of the hardest financial challenges you'll face.
+Managing money in college is one of the hardest financial challenges you will face.
 From unpredictable textbooks costs to social pressures, a solid plan is the only way to avoid the stress of a zero balance.

 Plan your essentials, savings, and flexible spending in seconds with our weekly tool.